 Where builders believe some material or detail may not perform adequately, they need to make the designer aware of their concerns in writing.

 Direct-fixed monolithic claddings

-Since the mid 1990s, thousands of houses have been built using direct-fixed monolithic claddings.
+For a period of time starting in the mid-1990s, thousands of houses were built using direct-fixed monolithic claddings.

 With these claddings, weathertightness failures can occur when rainwater gets through the exterior walls, particularly around penetrations (such as around doors and windows) and through junctions in the cladding.